yonekurayuuki/gitbook-plugin-table-cell-merge/README.md

 * To insert this plugin into package.json:

-  run the following code
+  run the following code.

-  `$ npm install gitbook-plugin-cellmerge`
+  `$ npm install --save gitbook-plugin-cellmerge`

 ## As a reference